Drixares/drixares/README.md

 -----------------

 * 🌍  I'm based in France
-* 🧠  I'm learning React & Express.
+* 🧠  I'm currently learning Creative Front-End and the basics of backend.

 ### Skills